igncp/blueprints/js/shaka-player/source-flows/player.md

 - Inherits from `shaka.util.FakeEventTarget`
 - Sets to `null` many members: engines, `playhead_`, etc. and also sets empty arrays
-- Sets some mebers using values from `this.config_`
+- Sets some members using values from `this.config_`
 - Creates the `_eventManager`
 - Creates the empty stats
 - Calls the dependency injector (second argument, optional) passing the context